microsoft/PowerPlatformConnectors/certified-connectors/Farsight Security/README.md

 # Farsight DNSDB Connector

-Farsight Security DNSDB® is the world’s largest DNS intelligence database that provides a fact-based view of the configuration of the global Internet infrastructure.
+Farsight Security DNSDB is the world’s largest DNS intelligence database that provides a fact-based view of the configuration of the global Internet infrastructure.
 DNSDB leverages Farsight’s Security Information Exchange (SIE) data-sharing platform and is engineered and operated by leading DNS experts.
 Farsight collects, filters, and verifies Passive DNS data from its global sensor array.
 DNSDB is the highest-quality and most comprehensive DNS intelligence data service of its kind.

 ## Pre-requisites
 You will need the following to proceed: